-I wanted to write a Liberty HealthShare review right away, but 2015 was pretty uneventful for us on the healthcare front.
-Aside from our regular annual visits, none of us went to the doctor at all.
+I wanted to write a Liberty HealthShare review right away, but 2015 was pretty uneventful.
+Aside from our regular annual visits, none of us went to the doctor.
 So, I didn’t have a great idea of whether the program was going to work or not.

-On the other hand, all of us have seen the doctor in 2016, and we’ve even had a few procedures done.
+On the other hand, all of us saw the doctor in 2016, and we even had a few procedures done.
 Now that we have some real claims history to report, a Liberty HealthShare review makes more sense.

 In this post, I’ll discuss why we joined Liberty HealthShare, the biggest benefits we’ve gained, and how it has worked so far.

 What is Liberty HealthShare?

 Liberty HealthShare is a healthcare sharing ministry providing an alternative to Obamacare plans.
 While not traditional “health insurance,” it’s members pay for medical expenses similarly by sharing costs.
 For example, members pay a monthly “sharing” contribution instead of a health insurance premium.
 Then, the cover an “annual unshared amount” (similar to a deductible) before the share of expenses kicks in.